 Finding things that companion you, exactly where you are, can be a great way to practice the theme of Thanksgiving.

 Always remember that you can choose to ignore any holiday, no matter what anyone else says.

 If you’re trying to support someone you love through the holidays, remember that you can’t make their holiday good.
 Reminding them to be grateful for what still exists won’t help — in fact, it can make them feel worse.
 Instead, you might ask how they’re feeling today.
 Let them know you’re willing to support them no matter what they need to do to make it through.

 If they’re having a hard time, companion and support them inside their sadness without trying to fix it.

 However you decide to spend your weeks from today through January 2nd, I hope they’re filled with small acts of beauty and companionship.

 Wishing for some company inside your grief?
 The very best place I know to connect YOU with other grieving folks is inside the Writing Your Grief community.
 When you feel invisible inside your grief, these folks see you.
 When your friends have their own sh*t to deal with and you can’t lean on them, your WYG family is there.
-Registration for the January session is open now.
 Follow this link to join us.
 We’ve got room for you.
 Come see.